-Material changes between the effective date of the Funding Proposal and the date of signing the assets, the Scheme Actuary should take account not only of the change in the value of assets but also any corresponding change in the assumed future rate of investment return.
+10. The Scheme Actuary must take account of material changes in the value of either the assets or the liabilities between the effective date of the funding proposal and the date of signing thereof.
+In considering the impact of a change in the value of the assets, the Scheme Actuary should take account not only of the change in the value of assets but also any corresponding change in the assumed future rate of investment return.
 However if the Scheme Actuary is satisfied that a change in the asset value would be broadly compensated by a corresponding change in the expected future rate of investment return and/or a change in the value of liabilities, then no adjustment is necessary.